This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In a separate bowl, mix the rice flour, wheat starch, and water, stirring until it forms a smooth paste, making sure there are no lumps.
-Slowly add the flour mixture to the pan, stirring until everything forms a thick paste.
-Add the salt, pepper, and five-spice powder, and mix well.
+- In a mixing bowl, combine the rice flour, wheat starch, water, salt, white pepper, and five-spice powder, stirring until smooth and free of lumps.
+Slowly add the mixture to the pan, stirring until it thickens into a paste.

 Notes